Esri/dynamic-situational-awareness-qt/docs/README.md

 ## Real-time feeds

 Reports are crucial for field operators who update one another about what is happening and where it is happening.
 Typically, a report contains information such as descriptions, map coordinates, a symbol ID, and many other things.
-These reports are typically sent via messages over low bandwidth networks or radios.
+These reports are typically sent via messages over low-bandwidth networks or radios.
 Organizations use different standards to specify the format and content of reports and methods used to transport messages from one device to another.
-Therefore, DSA focuses on the best practices for developers to display and work with these messages in a map.
+Therefore, DSA focuses on the best practices for developers to display and work with these messages on a map.

 DSA includes some generic modular components for receiving and sending these messages over the network (the `DataListener` and `DataSender` classes) with the intention that developers can easily understand how to integrate their own message formats and transport mechanisms into their own map.